India, US Dig In Against EU Airline Carbon Charge

 The European Commission, the EU executive, last week proposed to make all airlines pay for emissions over European airspace in a retreat from a suspended EU law that covered the duration of flights using EU airports.

-India said the EU proposal defies a global aviation agreement hammered out in Montreal earlier this month at an assembly of the International Civil Aviation Organization (ICAO), the UN body in charge of civil air travel.
+India said the EU proposal defies a global aviation agreement hammered out in Montreal earlier this month at an assembly of the International Civil Aviation Organisation (ICAO), the UN body in charge of civil air travel.

 "What they (the European Commission) have now done is in total conflict with what the ICAO has decided.
 The multilateral body has to intervene in this matter," K.N.
 Shrivastava, India's aviation secretary, told Reuters news agency.